A. Anticipated Future Trends

 C. Relationships to Resources Treated in Other Policy Statements

-There are also relationships to other units or divisions within the Libraries, e.g. Access and Preservation; the Digital and Multimedia Center; Murray and Hong Special Collections; Fine Arts; Government Documents; Library Instruction; and Microforms.
+There are also relationships to other units or divisions within the libraries, e.g. Access and Preservation; the Digital and Multimedia Center; Murray and Hong Special Collections; Fine Arts; Government Documents; Library Instruction; and Microforms.

 D. Diversity, Equity, Inclusion, and Accessibility (DEIA)